antekgorski/Exam02/Level 4/fprime/README.md

 Write a program that takes a positive int and displays its prime factors on the standard output, followed by a newline.

-Factors must be displayed in ascending order and separated by '*', so that the expression in the output gives the right result.
+Factors must be displayed inascending  order and separated by '*', so that the expression in the output gives the right result.

 If the number of parameters is not 1, simply display a newline.